 We understand the enterprise mindset where business moves at the speed of whatever is possible and innovation is an accountable asset.
 Regular and planned communication is the key in our eyes to completing a successful web development project on time and on budget.
-Consistently throughout a project we engage our clients for feedback and product development insight during every pivotal point.
-Following an agile development and management approach we are able to quickly respond to change and develop components in parallel.
+Consistently throughout a project, we engage our clients for feedback and product development insight during every pivotal point.
+Following an agile development and management approach, we are able quickly to respond to change and develop components in parallel.

 Experience matters when you can’t afford to miss deadlines nor develop a poor quality web product.
 Our team has over a century of combined experience developing websites and interactive online solutions.
-By leveraging the skills within our diverse culture of planners, creators, and engineers you will feel comfortable knowing your development initiative is in good hands.
-We are adept at developing web based solutions and creating a rich user experience that will engage your user base and ultimately contribute to your company’s success.
+By leveraging the skills within our diverse culture of planners, creators, and engineers, you will feel comfortable knowing your development initiative is in good hands.
+We are adept at developing web-based solutions and creating a rich user experience that will engage your user base and ultimately contribute to your company’s success.

 With the rate at which business climates change, most companies have found a great deal of unpredictability in their industry.
-By utilizing an agile approach we are able to respond to the changes in your industry and build a solution that is developed and tested over many iterations, rather than defining a single development plan in the beginning, before all the specifications are fully clear.
+By utilizing an Agile approach, we are able to respond to the changes in your industry and build a solution that is developed and tested over many iterations, rather than defining a single development plan in the beginning, before all the specifications are fully clear.
 We are flexible in our approach and adaptable to the needs of our clients by allowing ourselves to build, measure, and learn from the feedback we receive.

 Every successful business keeps score one way or another, and at the end of the day what matters most is the numbers.
-Whether it’s user interactions, online orders, site visits, or new signups we never underestimate the power hidden within your company’s data.
+Whether it’s user interactions, online orders, site visits, or new signups, we never underestimate the power hidden within your company’s data.
 Keeping up with these valuable learning opportunities is the only way to maintain course for a successful development initiative.
 Our approach revolves around the build-measure-learn philosophy, which is defined by first identifying the problem, and building a minimum viable product to measure success and iterate the process.